revbayes/revbayes.github.io/tutorials/coalescent/GMRF.md

 ~~~

 For each interval, a population size will be estimated.
-In this case, the most recent population size is treated differently to the other population sizes.
+In the GMRF model, each population size depends on the previous population size.
-This is due to the fact that all other population size priors depend on the one more recent.
+In this case, the most recent population size must be treated differently to the other population sizes.

 ~~~
 population_size_at_present ~ dnUniform(0,1E8)